Kirsten Kraiberg Knudsen: Early life and education

 Knudsen studied at the University of Copenhagen, and at the University of Leiden where she received a PhD.

 Research and career

-Kirsten Knudsen's research focuses particularly on star forming galaxies at cosmological distances.
-She uses large, modern telescopes such as ALMA, VLT, IRAM PdBI, and VLA to study the properties of redshift z=2-7 (lensed) submillimeter galaxies and quasar host galaxies.
+Knudsen's research focuses particularly on star forming galaxies at cosmological distances.
+She uses large, modern telescopes such as ALMA, VLT, IRAM PdBI, and VLA to study the properties of redshift z=2–7 (lensed) submillimeter galaxies and quasar host galaxies.